codeperfectplus/SystemGuard/README.md

 ## Upcoming Features 📅

-- Threshold notifications
+- Receive notifications when system metrics cross predefined thresholds.
-- Customizable dashboards
+- Customizable dashboards for personalized server monitoring.
-- Plugin support to make SystemGuard even more powerful.
+- Plugin support to enhance and extend SystemGuard's functionality.
-- make server logs
+- Generate and manage server logs for better tracking and troubleshooting.
-- Check Disk read/write speed
+- Monitor disk read/write speeds for performance insights.
-- Check Firewall status
+- Check the current firewall status to ensure security.
-- website monitoring page
+- A dedicated website monitoring page for tracking uptime and performance.
-- Save total networl sent/recieved data in database, to add the additional feature of data usage monitoring.
+- Track and save total network data sent/received in the database for data usage monitoring.

+## Learnings 📖

+- How to use the `psutil` library to retrieve system stats.
+- How to use multiple Flask routes to display different pages.
+- How to use multi-threading to run a function in the background.
+- How to use the `chart.js` library to display charts on a webpage.
+- How to use the `flask-login` library to manage user sessions.
+- How to use the `flask-mail` library to send emails in Flask.

 ## Acknowledgments